VA FileMan V. 22.2 Programmer Manual Banner

 12 Contains the explanation of the screen on node 12.1.

-20 A multiple that lists the fields that belong to certain groups.
+20 A Multiple that lists the fields that belong to certain groups.

-21 A word processing field that holds the field description.
+21 A WORD-PROCESSING field that holds the field description.

 22 The name of a help frame presented to a user who entered two question marks.
-NOTE: This subscript is being phased out.

 AUDIT Contains a code defining the status of an audit trail for changes to the data in the field.
-Possible codes are: y (always audited), e (changes and deletions only audited), n (no audit recorded).
+Possible codes are:

 AX Contains the executable code that determines if a field should be audited.